-2012 The origins of Peter Pan, his nemesis Captain Hook, and the enchanted island of Neverland come to life in Peter and the Starcatcher, the wildly imaginative stage production helmed by Roger Rees and Alex Timbers.
+2012 The origins of Peter Pan, his nemesis Captain Hook, and the enchanted island of Neverland come to life in Peter and the Starcatcher, the imaginative stage production helmed by the late Roger Rees and Alex Timbers.
 Christian Borle, Celia Keenan-Bolger, and Adam Chanler-Berat star in the music-filled play at the Brooks Atkinson Theatre.
 The production wins five Tony Awards, including one for Borle's performance as devious pirate Black Stache.

 2013 Late 1930s New York and the twilight of the burlesque era come to life as the world premiere of Douglas Carter Beane's The Nance opens on Broadway at the Lyceum Theatre.
 Nathan Lane stars as Chauncey Miles, a headline nance performer in New York burlesque who also happens to be a homosexual.